 Part III - Listing Of Impairments

-The Listing of Impairments describes, for each major body system, impairments considered severe enough to prevent an individual from doing any gainful activity (or in the case of children under age 18 applying for SSI, severe enought to cause marked and severe functional limitations).
-Most of the listed impairments are permanent or expected to result in death, or the listing includes a specific statement of duration is made.
+The Listing of Impairments describes, for each major body system, impairments considered severe enough to prevent an individual from doing any gainful activity (or in the case of children under age 18 applying for SSI, severe enough to cause marked and severe functional limitations).
+Most of the listed impairments are permanent or expected to result in death, or the listing includes a specific statement of duration.
 For all other listings, the evidence must show that the impairment has lasted or is expected to last for a continuous period of at least 12 months.
-The criteria in the Listing of Impairments are applicable to evaluation of claims for disability benefits under the Social Security disability insurance program or payments under both the SSI program.
+The criteria in the Listing of Impairments are applicable to evaluation of claims for disability benefits under the Social Security disability insurance program or payments under the SSI program.

 Part A of the Listing of Impairments contains medical criteria that apply to the evaluation of impairments in adults age 18 and over.
 The medical criteria in Part A may also be applied in evaluating impairments in children under age 18 if the disease processes have a similar effect on adults and younger children.

 Part B of the Listing of Impairments contains additional medical criteria that apply only to the evaluation of impairments of persons in children under age 18.
 Certain criteria in Part A do not give appropriate consideration to the particular effects of the disease processes in childhood; that is, when the disease process is generally found only in children or when the disease process differs in its effect on children and adults.
 Additional criteria are included in Part B, and the impairment categories are, to the extent possible, numbered to maintain a relationship with their counterparts in Part A. In evaluating disability for child under age 18, part B will be used first.
 If the medical criteria in part B do not apply, then the medical criteria in part A will be used.